-Acce essibility Feature Administration Guidelines 1a Answer Masking (SR/PNP 12) Before Testing: Identification for SR/PNP: Student's SR/PNP must have answer masking selected to activate the feature on the platform.
-During Testing: When answer masking is enabled, multiple choice and multiple select answers will be masked.
+Accessibility Feature Administration Guidelines 1a Answer Masking (SR/PNP Reference BD) Before Testing: During Testing: When answer masking is enabled, multiple choice and multiple select answers will be masked.
 The student will uncover answer options when ready.
-The student may disable this feature by selecting, "Disable Answer Masking" in the User Dropdown Menu.
+The student may disable this feature by selecting, "Disable Answer Masking" in the user drop-down menu.
 1b Audio Amplification Before Testing: The student raises or lowers the volume control, as needed, using headphones.
 Final volume must be set prior to testing.
 Student will not have access to volume control in the secure TestNav environment.
 During Testing: Student must be tested in a separate setting if unable to wear headphones.
 Once the test begins, the volume level cannot be changed.
 1c Bookmark During Testing: The student selects the "Bookmark" icon in the toolbar.
 The student electronically "bookmarks" items to review later.
 To remove the bookmark, select the "Bookmark" icon again.
-(Previously, "Bookmark" was called "Flag Items for Review.")
-1d Color Contrast (Background/Font Color) (SR/PNP) Before Testing: Identification for SR/PNP: Student's SR/PNP must have the student's Color Contrast (Background/Font Color) selected to activate this feature on the platform.
-During Testing: Alternate onscreen background and/or font color is enabled via the SR/PNP based on need or preference.
-The student may change the color contrast option or disable this feature by selecting, "Change the background and foreground color" in the User Dropdown Menu.
-Contrast Settings Image: Ima